jgdonas/web-scraper/README.md

 #### 4. Get one object for each actor and actress, containing the character's name too.

-What if we wanted to get a set of objects, containg each one the name of actor/actress and the name of the played character?
+What if we wanted to get a set of objects, containg each one the name of the actor/actress and the name of the played character?

 ```js